 Both have essentially the same premise, involving a shady corporation setting up crazy gambles that can be won through psychological manipulation.
 Kaiji has far higher stakes however, with lives and body parts often on the line, and features more one-on-one games while Liar Game is more about group games.

-This is what they have in common.
-Liar Game has a genius whose talents is constantly pushed to the limits, while Hakomari puts common folk on the spotlight, except for a single person who displays his full intellectual prowess on Volumes 3&4.
+Liar Game has a genius whose talent is constantly pushed to the limits, while Hakomari puts common folk on the spotlight, except for a single person who displays his full intellectual prowess on Volumes 3&4.

 I will mostly be focusing on the similarities between Liar game and the 3rd and 4th volumes of Hakomari since they are similar on so many levels, but I'll have you know that these similarities can be extended to whatever volume.

 The plots are presented as puzzles - the characters are presented with do or die situations that they must overcome in order to return to a semblance of their normal lives.
-Liar game deals with it directly, its reasoning resembles "pure logic" more than anything else while Hakomari deals with it in a more subtle yet intricate way.
-If it couldn't get more similar, you'll come to a point where you'll come across a game about conquest (alluding to kingdoms) and domination/control.
+Liar game deals with it directly, its reasoning resembles pure logic while Hakomari deals with it in a more subtle yet intricate way.
+If it couldn't get more similar, you'll come to a point where you'll come across a game about conquest (alluding to kingdoms) and domination.

 Both pieces would often feature a cunning play of deception, strategy and counter-strategy.

 Liar game has a rather naive conception for its premise while Hakomari has a more down-to-earth one.
 Both have their shares of cliche but you can't help but disregard them because the plot offers way more.

 In a certain way both of these manga try to explore true human nature.
 Strong psychological element is present in both, with psychopathic behavior by some characters.
 Starting by isolating a group of people in circumstances that grant them a certain immunity from society's laws, these people are then thrown into a somehow twisted game with heavy psychological warfare, geniuses and a lot of mystery and twists.